petebrew/dccd-webui/NEWINSTALL.md

  * **dccd-reindex** -
  * **dccd-repotools** -

 In addition to a variety of internal dependencies (which are handled at compile time by Maven), these four packages rely on a number of other widely-used open source packages when they are deployed.
-The following packages must therefore be installed and configured to successfull run the DCCD server software:
+The following packages must therefore be installed and configured to successfully run the DCCD server software:

  * PostGreSQL
  * Java